 Answers to the most common questions Los Altos and Santa Clara County residents ask about hiring, pricing, and working with BSIS-licensed locksmiths.

 Los Altos locksmith services range from $95-$185 for residential lockouts to $250-$450 for smart lock installation.
 California requires a BSIS license for all locksmiths.
 Rekeying is usually better than replacing locks for new homeowners.
-Always verify BSIS credentials at bsis.ca.gov before work begins.
+All our Los Altos technicians hold active BSIS licenses and carry full insurance.

 Locksmith costs in Los Altos reflect the premium Peninsula market.
 Typical rates for BSIS-licensed professionals: